Types of Aid

 The Federal Direct Parent Loan for Undergraduate Students (PLUS) is limited to parent borrowers and can be obtained from the government.
 To apply for a PLUS Loan, go to www.StudentLoans.gov.
 The PLUS Loan has a fixed interest rate capped at 7.9%.
 Repayment begins within 60 days after the loan is disbursed and can extend over 10 years.

-Before considering an alternative/private loan, make sure to determine your eligibility for Federal Direct Stafford Loans and Federal Direct PLUS Loans.
-FastChoice will help educate students and will provide an historical listing of alternative loan lenders that Centre College students have used over the last four years (2007-2011).
+In some cases, alternative/private loans have interest rates, repayment terms, and deferment options that are less favorable than those of the Direct Loan Programs.
+FastChoice will help educate students and will provide an historical listing of alternative loan lenders that Centre College students have used over the last four years (2013-2017).
 Centre College does not rank, recommend, promote, or endorse any of these lenders.
+We strongly encourage you to review each lender’s information considering interest rates, loan fees, repayment terms, and deferment and forbearance options before choosing a lender.
 The student is free to choose any lender.LOAN OPTIONS

 The work-study program allows you to work on campus to earn money to help pay for college.
 You are paid for hours worked, and you gain valuable practical experience.
 Your hours are arranged around your class schedule.
 You must be eligible for financial aid to qualify for work-study.